TheIoTLearningInitiative/EmbeddedLinux/documentation/Objectives.md

 # Objectives

-- Create a Base Support Package for Embedded Devices
+- Create Base Support Packages for Embedded Devices
 - Develop a Linux Kernel module
 - Integrate your Linux Kernel module into your Board Support Package
 -